GoodCatGames/ecslite-multiple-shared/README.md

-# Shared injection for LeoEcsLite C# Entity Component System framework
+# Multiple shared injection for LeoEcsLite C# Entity Component System framework
 Dependency injection for [LeoECS Lite](https://github.com/Leopotam/ecslite).

 > Tested on unity 2020.3 (not dependent on it) and contains assembly definition for compiling to separate assembly file for performance reason.